Smile Makeover with Dr. Vik

 Common Questions

 Yes.
-If teeth are missing, implant planning may need to be part of the wider sequence.
+If teeth are missing, implant planning may need to be built into the wider sequence.
+The implant position, timing and restoration all affect the aesthetic outcome and need to be coordinated with the rest of the treatment.

 Start with a consultation and build the plan properly.
 We can look at whether your case is best approached with ABC treatment, porcelain, bonding, replacement dentistry, implants, or a more conservative sequence that gets you there more naturally.